Wolf offers 'framework,' few details for reopening state

 Revenues dropped by more than half last month in Pennsylvania's 12 casinos and other gambling outlets as casinos shut down in an effort to stop the spread of the virus.

-Still, online casino gambling remained active and revenue from those outlets crept upward in Pennsylvania, the nation's No. 2 state in commercial casino revenue last year, behind Nevada.

-The Pennsylvania Gaming Control Board said casinos brought in $153 million from gambling and fantasy sports betting in March, down 52% from $316 million from the same month a year ago.
+The Pennsylvania Gaming Control Board said casinos brought in $153 million from gambling and fantasy sports betting in March, down 52% from $316 million in the same month a year ago.

-Online sports wagering also remains active, although bets fell in March to $131 million from $330 million in February as professional and college sports all but shut down.
+Online sports wagering also remains active, although bets fell in March to $131 million from $330 million in February as professional and college sports shut down.

 (0) comments